 Welcome, parents of Caltech students!
 We know this can be a very exciting time for your family.

 Caltech Student Wellness Services is compromised of health, counseling, and occupational therapy services which are dedicated to supporting your student during their time here at Caltech.
-Get to know our services better by visiting our New and Prospective Students Page.
+Get to know our services better by visiting our New Students Page.

 Information About the Student Insurance

 Note: Student Wellness Services are open to ALL currently registered Caltech students regardless of what health insurance you have.
 Students are not required to enroll in the Caltech Student Health Insurance Plan in order to receive care on-campus.

-Caltech UnitedHealthcare Student Resources (UHCSR) is the provider of the Student Health Insurance Plan and covers care you may need beyond what our Student Health Services and the Counseling Services can provide.
+Caltech Anthem Student Advantage (ASA) is the provider of the Student Health Insurance Plan and covers care your student may need beyond what our Student Health Services and Counseling Services can provide.